Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?

 \section{1 - Complex trait genomics and ancient DNA}

 The last decade has seen dramatic advances in our understanding of the genetic architecture of polygenic traits \citep{Visscher2017-nc}.
-The advent of genome-wide association studies (GWAS) with large samples sizes and deep phenotyping of individuals has led to the identification of thousands of loci associated with complex traits and diseases \citep{Bycroft2018-ik}.
-The resulting associations, and their inferred effect sizes, have enabled the development of so-called polygenic risk scores (PRS), which summarise either the additive genetic contribution of GWAS SNPs to a quantitative trait (e.g., height), or the increase in probability of a binary trait (e.g., major coronary heart disease) \citep{Dudbridge2013-vx}.
-For some well-characterised medical traits, like cardiovascular disease, the predictive value of PRS has led to their adoption in clinical settings \citep{Knowles2018-rr}; however, accuracy remains limited to populations closely related to the original GWAS cohort \citep{Martin2019-qd}.
+The advent of genome-wide association studies (GWAS), with large sample sizes and deep phenotyping of individuals, has led to the identification of thousands of loci associated with complex traits and diseases \citep{Bycroft2018-ik,Buniello2019-ac,MacArthur2017-lz}.
+The resulting associations, and their inferred effect sizes, have enabled the development of so-called polygenic risk scores (PRS), which summarise either the additive genetic contribution of single nucleotide polymorphisms (SNPs) to a quantitative trait (e.g., height), or the increase in probability of a binary trait (e.g., major coronary heart disease) \citep{Dudbridge2013-vx}.
+For some well-characterised medical traits, like cardiovascular disease, the predictive value of PRS has led to their adoption in clinical settings \citep{Knowles2018-rr}; however, the accuracy of PRS remains limited to populations closely related to the original GWAS cohort \citep{Martin2019-qd} and can vary within populations due to age, sex and socioeconomic status \citep{Mostafavi2020-ly}.
 Ancient genomics has yielded considerable insights into natural selection on large-effect variants \citep{Malaspinas2016-ap,Dehasque2020-dl}, and an increasing number of studies are also now utilizing ancient genomes to learn about polygenic adaptation; the process by which natural selection acts on a trait with a large number of genetic loci, leading to changes in allele frequencies at many sites across the genome.
 Among these studies, the most commonly inferred complex traits are pigmentation and standing height.